rguatteri/python_for_healthcare/05_healthcare_data_wrangling/README.md

 **Libraries:** pandas and re.

+## Note

-> **Note:** This is an educational project completed as part of the *Python Data Analysis for Healthcare* course by Wuraola Oyewusi on LinkedIn Learning.
-The source file contains demonstration medication data and does not include patient-level information.
+This is an educational project completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
+The dataset is a demonstration dataset supplied with the course and is not real patient data.